SECURITY FOR WHISTLEBLOWERS AND SOURCES

 - After you upload the information make sure you leave no trace on the ICT systems and other devices, which can be used to understand your identity.
 For example, if you use a USB card/key, delete all the files that you uploaded and substitute them with other files like photos, videos and music.

-- Please be aware of the metadata information that may be associated to the information that you have uploaded, such as author’s name, date of writing, etc. You can use programs like MAT to remove the metadata from your files.
+- Please be aware of the metadata information that may be associated to the information that you have uploaded, such as author’s name, date of writing, etc. You can use programs to remove the metadata from your files.

 By applying the above-described procedures you should be safe enough.
 But safe enough doesn’t mean 100% safe.